top of page

 Hand wash gently when needed

-• Submerge the scarf or snood in the water and and gently press the water through the fibres.
+• Submerge the scarf or snood in the water and gently press the water through the fibres.
 Avoid rubbing, wringing, or twisting.
-Overworking the fibres could cause shrinkage or damage
+Overworking the fibres could cause shrinkage or damage.

 • Let it soak for about 10 minutes.